Back to Blog

 Breaking VPN laws in countries that made VPNs illegal is risky.
 Governments take these rules seriously and might punish people who use VPNs against their rules.

-In the United Arab Emirates you may receive a fine of thousands of dollars.
+In the United Arab Emirates, you may receive a fine of thousands of dollars.
 Other countries like Iraq or North Korea might even throw you in jail.
+Better learn how to turn off VPN if you're traveling there.

 These harsh punishments show how much some governments want to control internet use.
 They see VPNs as a threat to their power and influence.
 For this reason, you must check and understand local VPN rules before trying to use it.